 2 Fishes Designs Celtic Saints

-This is the start of a series, and I decided to begin with Saint Maelrubha because in a way he started it all.
+When designing this series I decided to begin with Saint Maelrubha because in a way he started it all.
 He was closely associated with the area in which I live, and it was learning about him and his work, and the places he visited, that triggered my interest in Celtic Saints and Celtic Christianity in general.
 St Columba came next as perhaps the most well-known of the Celtic Saints working in Scotland.

 Saint Columba or Columcille as he is known in Gaelic, was born in Ireland in 521.
 He established a monastery on the island of Iona, and the site is still an important religious centre.
 From there he travelled to the surrounding areas working both for Christianity and political stability, establishing a strong base from which monks such as St Maelrubha could carry on the work in later years.
 He seems to have very much enjoyed copying the scriptures, which was an important aspect of a monk's work in those days.
 He died in 597.